-- Blood pressure: there is some evidence to suggest L-Arginine can help reduce blood pressure.
-In 2015, the prevalence of high blood pressure amongst men in the UK was higher than that of women (31% versus 26% respectively).
+Blood pressure: there is some evidence to suggest L-Arginine can help reduce blood pressure.
+In 2015, the prevalence of high blood pressure among men in the UK was higher than that of women (31% versus 26% respectively).

 L-Arginine has been shown to improve resting blood pressure in people with hypertension (high blood pressure).

 Coincidentally, well-controlled blood pressure also happens to be good news for erections, as high blood pressure can lead to cardiovascular diseases that make it harder to achieve a strong erection (you can read more about this in our article “The Heart and the Penis").

 Angina: angina is a type of chest pain caused by restricted blood flow to the heart.
 Chronic angina affects more men than women in the UK (2 million versus 900,000 respectively).
 It is most commonly caused by atherosclerosis - a cardiovascular disease that clogs the arteries with fatty substances.

 L-Arginine has been found to ease the symptoms of angina in those with mild to severe forms of the condition.
 However, larger and longer-term studies are needed to corroborate these findings.

 - Allergic response